angular/angular/aio/content/guide/testing-components-scenarios.md

   header="app/banner/banner.component.spec.ts (setup that fails)" avoid></code-example>

-Recall that the app hasn't been compiled.
+Recall that the application hasn't been compiled.
 So when you call `createComponent()`, the `TestBed` compiles implicitly.

 That's not a problem when the source code is in memory.